 What women say

-Racial bias among how STEM women are viewed
+Racial bias towards STEM women

 Whatever the reasoning, it appears that some women face more challenges and obstacles in science careers than others.
 In one report for Harvard Business Review, women appeared to experience challenges along racial lines.